FADO: Feedback-Aware Double COntrolling Network for Emotional Support Conversation: Approach

 \subsection{Strategy Dictionary}

-To enrich the semantic information of the strategy and improve the quality of strategy-constrain response, \textbf{FADO} introduces a strategy dictionary whose key is a strategy and value is the corresponding description.
-Different from the previous work \cite{DBLP:conf/acl/LiuZDSLYJH20} which generates the response conditioned on the strategy token, ours is based on the corresponding description for a deeper understanding of the strategy.
-Given the predicted strategy, following the attention mechanism of paper \cite{DBLP:conf/acl/TuLC0W022}, the description $\boldsymbol{V}$ is encoded and regarded as the input of the response generator.
-(More details of the dictionary can be seen in Section \ref{appendix:Definition of Strategies}.)
+To enrich the semantic information of the strategy and improve the quality of the strategy-constrained response, \textbf{FADO} introduces a strategy dictionary, where the key is a strategy and the value is the corresponding description.
+Different from the previous work \cite{DBLP:conf/acl/LiuZDSLYJH20} which generates the response conditioned on the strategy token, our work is based on the description for a deeper understanding of the strategy.
+Given the predicted strategy, following the attention mechanism in \cite{DBLP:conf/acl/TuLC0W022}, the description $\boldsymbol{V}$ is encoded and regarded as the input of the response generator (more details of the dictionary are provided in Section \ref{appendix:Definition of Strategies}).